-In order to settle the New England region, you need the game pieces and cards from The Settlers of Catan game.
+In order to settle the New England region, you need the game pieces and cards from the Catan base game.

 About the game

 You also need additional markers for victory point tokens; you can use Catan chits from the Seafarers expansion, coins, or whatever else is handy.
-The standard Settlers of Catan rules apply to this scenario, with certain exceptions.
+The standard Catan base game rules apply to this scenario, with certain exceptions.